 Financial information: If you’re looking for business financing, you’ll want to include your funding goals at the end of your executive summary.
 This means including current sales, profit, debt, and forecasts.
-Additionally, if you’ve worked with any banks or lenders include that information here as well.
+Plus, include any banks or lenders information here as well.

-Think of it as a top-level look into the structure of your business and industry.
+Think of the company overview as a high-level look into the structure of your business and industry.
 In this section, you have a chance to expand on the executive summary to better explain aspects such as company history, management team, legal structure, location, as well as industry and market.